CeroaRAGZ/ubuntusetup/README.md

 # ubuntusetup
-DONT USE! (unless you have exactly my needs)
+DONT USE! (unless you have my exact needs)